-We are grateful to Bruce Barnett for discussion and analytical assistance in the KPESIL at KU, and Katie Snell and Brett Davidheiser-Kroll for discussion, access and assistance in the CUBES-SIL at CUB for clumped isotope analyses.
+Acknowledgements.
+We are grateful to Bruce Barnett for discussion and analytical assistance in the KPESIL at KU and Katie Snell and Brett Davidheiser-Kroll for discussion, access and assistance in the CUBES-SIL at CUB for clumped isotope analyses.
 Thank you to Greg Ludvigson for help with cathodoluminescence and lively discussion.
-This manuscript was greatly improved by reviews from two anonymous reviewers and CL feedback from Hilary Corlett.
-This work was supported by the National Science Foundation (grants NSF EAR1941017 to M. Suarez and NSF EAR1024671 to P. Dodson), and grants to H. You from The Strategic Priority Research Program of Chinese Academy of Sciences (grant XDB260000000) and National Natural Science Foundation of China (grants 41688103 and 41872021).
+We also acknowledge Alexis Godet at UT San Antonio for XRF analyses.
+This paper was greatly improved by reviews from two anonymous reviewers and CL feedback from Hilary Corlett.

+Financial support.
+This research has been supported by the National Science Foundation (grant no. NSF EAR1941017 to Marina B. Suarez and grant no. NSF EAR1024671 to Peter Dodson), the Strategic Priority Research Program of Chinese Academy of Sciences (grant no. XDB260000000) and the National Natural Science Foundation of China (grant nos.
+41688103 and 41872021).